 Source: Project document 2016 and Project document 2012

-The grant contributes to the efforts of the Government and the Education Cluster to enhance inclusive basic education in the Lake Chad region for the benefit of returnee, refugee, displaced and host community children and focuses on:
+The grant contributed to the efforts of the government and the Education Cluster to enhance inclusive basic education in the Lake Chad region for the benefit of returnee, refugee, displaced and host community children and focused on:

 - Building new classrooms and temporary learning spaces,